 Prizes include semi-finalist in the 2016 Lexus Song Quest, finalist in the 2015 New Zealand Aria, finalist in the Becroft Aria, finalist in the Otago Daily Times Aria, and twice winner of the 'most outstanding senior vocalist' award in the Wellington Regional Vocal Competition and Dame Malvina Major Foundation Aria.

 A bookworm and feminist critical theory enthusiast, Imogen won a full scholarship to complete a Master of Music in Classical Performance Voice at Te Kōkī New Zealand School of Music (NZSM).
 Alongside her written thesis exploring Foucault’s ‘docile bodies’ theory, Imogen presented a lieder recital featuring Arnold Schoenberg's song cycle Das Buch der hängenden Gärten.
 Imogen also holds a First Class Honours Bachelor of Music in Classical Performance (NZSM), a BMus in Music Studies (NZSM) and a Bachelor of Arts in English Studies from Victoria University of Wellington.

 Imogen was invited to present papers on her research at the Australian Musicological Society Conference The Charisma of Dissonance (2014) and Voyages of Discovery, the New Zealand Musicological Society Conference (2012).
 Imogen is alumna of the New Zealand Opera School (2011, 2012, 2013) and was awarded a 2012 Dame Malvina Major High Achiever’s Award.

-Imogen is proud to acknowledge the support of the Goethe-Institut New Zealand.
+Imogen is a featured Living Language writer and is proud to acknowledge the support of the Goethe-Institut New Zealand.